 Up until the 1940s, the intersection of NE 95th Street had more “going on” than the intersection of NE 85th Street.
 For a while there were gas stations on three of the four corners, and some small stores.
-But gradually in the 940s and 1950s, with the development of Albert Balch’s Wedgwood neighborhood centered at 85th, population grew in that area, businesses began to cluster around NE 85th and that intersection ultimately became the heart of Wedgwood, while the intersection of NE 95th Street lacked further business development.
+But gradually in the 940s and 1950s, with the development of Albert Balch’s Wedgwood neighborhood centered at NE 85th Street, population grew and businesses began to cluster around NE 85th.
+That intersection ultimately became the heart of Wedgwood, while the intersection of NE 95th Street lacked further business development.

 The Morningside Heights community